Your first MURAL Board | Step-by-Step

 Step 1 | Create a new board

 As soon as you log in at mural.co, you are taken to your dashboard.
 This is where you find all your boards.
-In the upper left corner you will find the button "create mural".
+In the upper left corner you will find the button "new mural".

 My advice: